 Piata Sfatului was where the merchants would bring their goods and put them in Casa Sfatului, the building which stands tall in the middle of the square.

-Casa Sfatului, the central building in the square is a museum, was originally built as a surveillance tower.
+Casa Sfatului, the central building in the square, is a museum, that was originally built as a surveillance tower.
 Today, it is the home of the Brașov County Museum of History.